elephantscale/es-training-new/course-outlines/old/kubernetes.md

 ## Lab environment:

-Zero Install : There is no need to install any software on students’ machines! (although it is possible)
+Zero Install : There is no need to install any software on students' machines! (although it is possible)

 ## Detailed Outline:

- * Container Fundamentals (prerequisite, will be covered if needed)
+### Container Fundamentals (prerequisite, will be covered if needed)
  - Docker Overview
  - Docker Operations
  - Docker use cases
  - CLI tools
  - Health checks
  - Labs

  * Kubernetes Specific Curriculum
      - Container Review